vekatze/neut/book/src/statements.md

 }
 ```

-The compiler tries to reduce the body of a constant at compile-time, and throws an error if it can't reduce it into a value.
+The compiler tries to reduce the body of a constant at compile-time, and reports an error if it can't reduce it into a value.
 For example, the following should raise an error:

 ```neut
 constant some-number: int {